robocomp/robocomp-examples/getting-started/python/pysquare/moving-robot-in-a-square-and-circle-python.md

 	self.differentialrobot_proxy.setSpeedBase(10, 0.87)
 	time.sleep(0.5)

 Svae the component and run it similarly as you did for square.
-The code for the entire component can be found [here](https://github.com/rajathkumarmp/RoboComp-Python-Components)